 Kuwait has the sixth-largest oil reserves in the world.
 The exportation of oil and petroleum products has made it one of the richest countries in the world in per capita terms.
 With the substantial oil revenues, the government provides Kuwait’s citizens with extensive social welfare services, employment, and housing.

 Its booming economy has made Kuwait a popular destination for migrant workers and expatriates.
 Currently, the Kuwaitis only make up about one-third of the total population.
 The other two-thirds consist of immigrant groups living in Kuwait from India, Egypt, Bangladesh, Syria, and many other countries.
 You’ll be joining a large, professional expat community.

-Living in Kuwait, you are basically surrounded by desert.
-The average annual rainfall is about 125 mm.
+Kuwait is basically surrounded by desert.
+The average annual rainfall is about 115 mm.
 During the summer months, temperatures can climb up to 50° C in the shade.
-Nevertheless, extensive use of air-conditioning makes expat life in Kuwait possible even for those who are not used to the heat.
-However, do not forget to pack some winter coats for your life inKuwait, too.
-Temperatures can be as low as 0° C in winter.
+Nevertheless, extensive use of air conditioning will make expat life in Kuwait bearable, even if you are not used to the heat.
+However, do not forget to pack some warm clothes, too, if you’ll be living in Kuwait over the winter.
+Temperatures can drop as low as 0° C.

 The majority of Kuwaitis are Sunni Muslims.
 Islam remains an important part of everyday culture and influences most aspects of social and private life in Kuwait.
 Inshallah — if God wills it — is a phrase you will hear frequently during your daily life in this Muslim country.
 Note that alcohol, pork, and pornography are illegal.